SrikanthKamalla/MeetInTheMiddle-Frontend/README.md

   - Calculates midpoint using distance algorithms
   - Allows saving and sharing meeting points with others

-- 💬 **Real-Time Interaction**
-  - **Socket.io** integration for live updates and notifications
-  - Confetti 🎉 for successful meetup planning

 - 🎨 **User Experience**
   - Responsive UI with **TailwindCSS** and **Framer Motion** animations
   - Toast notifications for feedback (`react-toastify`)